vhscom/after-dark/README.md

 curl https://git.io/v906l | sh
 ```

 Script will run `hugo serve` as a backgrounded process.
-To kill the process get the `PID` with `lsof -n -i4TCP:1337` and then `kill -9`.
+To kill the process get the `PID` with `lsof -n -i4TCP:1337` and then `kill -9` followed by the process identifier.

-Read on to learn how to customize the theme.

 ## Customizing